 We all want to make sure your child’s smile remains healthy and cavity-free.
-Of course it can be challenging at times to get your child to brush their teeth, let alone brush them properly or as effectively as you would like.
+Of course, it can be challenging at times to get your child to brush their teeth let alone brush them properly or as effectively as you would like.
 Fortunately, there are other ways to ensure that cavities don’t take root in your little one.
-Talk to your Mississauga family dentists at Creditview Dental about sealants.
+Talk to your Mississauga dentists at Creditview Dental about sealants.

 Find out the reasons your child’s smile could benefit from dental sealants.

 These thin, plastic resin barriers are placed onto the chewing surfaces of your child’s premolars and molars to protect these susceptible areas from decay.

 How Are Sealants Placed?

 When your child comes in for their next cleaning, their dentist may be able to apply sealants as well.
 It’s considered painless and only takes a couple of minutes.
 After their routine cleaning, the dentist will paint the sealant over their back teeth, where it will immediately bond with the tooth.
 Your child likely won't even notice their sealants.
 A dental laser may also be used to speed up the bonding process.

 My child brushes and flosses, so why do they need sealants?